Experimental relativistic zero-knowledge proofs

-From the cases described above, we get the main features of a good strategy for the verifiers to detect cheating provers.
-Typically, asking edges with no vertex in common is of no interest and the two tests described above should be somehow balanced.
-When we fix the strategy adopted by the provers, the probability for cheating provers to pass one round can be computed and from there the number of rounds required to reach a given security level.
-For the protocol that we implemented, that is, the one from Ref.~\cite{CMS+19} (of which the one presented above is a pedagogical variant), a good strategy is given in Methods~\ref{app:protocol} together with a reminder of the details of the protocol.
-With this strategy, when the number of rounds is $9|E|k$, where $|E|$ is the number of edges in the graph, classically correlated provers can dishonestly pass the soundness tests with probability at most $\me^{-k}$.
+The protocol we implemented is a simplified version of the one presented in Ref.~\cite{CMS+19}.
+It is schematised in Fig.~\ref{fig:zkpfig}(c) and fully explained in Methods~\ref{app:protocol}.
+In a nutshell, the (honest) provers share in advance two labellings of the graph (summing up to a three-colouring), which they can use to correctly answer the verifiers' questions.
+Combining both answers, the verifiers can then be convinced, round after round, that the provers are not cheating, and this without getting any information that they dit not have initially.
+With a number of rounds of $5|E|k$, where $|E|$ is the number of edges in the graph, classically correlated provers can dishonestly pass the protocol with probability at most $\me^{-k}$.

-\textit{Graphs.---} From a theoretical perspective, the three-colourability problem is $\mathbf{NP}$-complete.
-This means that \emph{finding} a solution (a three-colouring) is not known to be possible in polynomial complexity with respect to the size of the problem (typically the number of vertices $|V|$) but \emph{checking} a solution can be made in polynomial complexity.
-Moreover, the fact that this problem is $\mathbf{NP}$-complete, means that it can simulate in polynomial complexity any other $\mathbf{NP}$ problem.
+\textit{The graph.---} From a theoretical perspective, the three-colourability problem is $\mathbf{NP}$-complete.
 For the implementation we need a concrete graph together with a three-colouring of it.
-Here comes a complication: though the general problem is ``hard'', there exist algorithms efficient in many cases.
+Here comes a complication: though the general problem is ``hard'', there exist efficient algorithms in many cases.
 In order to overcome this difficulty we use sufficiently large {\em critical} graphs.
 A four-critical graph is not three-colourable but is such that the deletion of any edge gives rise to a valid three-colouring for the resulting graph.
 Ref.~\cite{MN08} proposes an algorithm to build large critical graphs corresponding to very hard instances of three-colourability, a fact corroborated by extensive experimental evidence.
-However, no method for generating a three-colouring on the way is provided therein, so that we adapted the technique so that is suits our needs; see Methods~\ref{app:graph}.
-The graph used in the following experiments has $|V|=588$ vertices and $|E|=1097$ edges, so that reaching a security parameter of $k=100$, widely considered safe~\cite{KL14}, takes about one million rounds.
+However, no method for generating a three-colouring on the way is provided therein, so that we adapted the technique to our needs; see Methods~\ref{app:graph}.
+The graph used in the following experiments has $|V|=588$ vertices and $|E|=1097$ edges, so that reaching a security parameter of $k=100$, widely considered safe~\cite{KL14}, takes about half a million rounds.